 The (deep) lateral femoral notch sign describes a depression on the lateral femoral condyle at the terminal sulcus, a junction between the weight-bearing tibial articular surface and the patellar articular surface of the femoral condyle.

 The likely mechanism is a hyperextension or impaction injury with a collision of the femoral condyle and the posterior tibial plateau during the rotational movement responsible for injuring the ACL, most commonly the pivot-shift.

-A normal sulcus is located is located within 10mm of Blumensaat's line on lateral projection 3.
+A normal sulcus is located within 10 mm of Blumensaat's line on lateral projection 3.

 On a lateral projection, a line is drawn from the normal articular surface of the lateral femoral condyle.
 The depth of the abnormal depression/notch can then be measured.
 A study compared the depth of the lateral femoral notch in patients with proven ACL tear and healthy individuals.
 A notch depth of 1.5 mm is shown as a useful additional sign of a torn ACL 2.

 Internal derangement should also be suspected if the notch is irregular.

 - 1. Pao DG.
 The lateral femoral notch sign.
 Radiology.
 2001;219 (3): 800-1.
 Radiology (citation) - Pubmed citation

 - 2. Cobby MJ, Schweitzer ME, Resnick D. The deep lateral femoral notch: an indirect sign of a torn anterior cruciate ligament.
 Radiology.
 1992;184 (3): 855-8.
 Radiology (citation) - Pubmed citation

 - 3. Warren RF, Kaplan N, Bach BR, The lateral notch sign of anterior cruciate ligament insufficiency.
 Am J Knee Surg, 1988;1:119-24.